polyadic/funcky/SupportPolicy.md

 ## What Frameworks do we support?

-We support the all the activly supported modern Framworks, .NET Standard 2.1, 2.0 And.NET 4.8+
+We support the all the actively supported modern Frameworks, .NET Standard 2.1, 2.0 And.NET 4.8+

 * We only remove support for target frameworks on major version changes, to avoid breaking changes for the consumers.

 ## Testing

-Testing with old framworks which are not supported anymore is getting painful, we therefore only test with frameworks which are still in active support.
+Testing with old frameworks which are not supported anymore is getting painful, we therefore only test with frameworks which are still in active support.

 ## Next removal